Monkfishare/Topaz/Topaz_tutorial.md

 for %i in (*.msi) do @msiexec /i "%i" /l*v logfile.txt
 ```

+4. **Directly terminate the installation process when the model file download initiates.**

-3. Find required models by keyword search in logfile.txt.
+5. Find required models by keyword search in logfile.txt.

 ```
 Iterating over model files